1 Introduction

 1.1.1 The Culture

 The cultural context significantly influences the values, norms, and expectations within a society, and these, in turn, contribute to people’s understanding of what constitutes a good life.
 Education, media, legal systems, and community practices all play pivotal roles in shaping individuals’ perceptions of well-being.
-Cultural norms and values often define what is considered acceptable or taboo, influencing individuals’ behaviors and aspirations.
+Cultural norms and values often define what is considered acceptable or taboo, influencing individuals’ behaviours and aspirations.
 Understanding these cultural nuances is crucial when developing health metrics and policies that aim to capture and improve well-being.
-It emphasizes the need for a holistic approach that considers not only physical health but also the social, cultural, and psychological dimensions of individuals and communities.
+It emphasises the need for a holistic approach that considers not only physical health but also the social, cultural, and psychological dimensions of individuals and communities.

 1.1.2 A Global Perspective

-The aim of this book is to provide an extensive information about the way this well-being can be statically measured.
+The aim of this book is to provide extensive information about the way this well-being can be statically measured.
 Public health metrics, such as Years of Life Lost (YLL) and Years lived with Disability (YLD), are examples of the key metrics discussed and used throughout this book.
 They are expressed in number of years of life lost or years lived with disabilities, and their sum represents a crucial value named Disability Adjusted Life Years (DALYs).
 DALYs are generally used for ranking the health status of a population.
-The book covers the history of the development of the health metrics and aims at stimulating reasoning to suggests alternatives by providing a comprehensive manual to make reference to if you get lost among the plethora of information.
+The book covers the history of the development of the health metrics and aims at stimulating reasoning to suggest alternatives by providing a comprehensive manual to make reference to if you get lost among the plethora of information.
 The hope is to provide insights for health researchers and policymakers.

-To be more specific, the book compares the metrics used to summarize the health status of a population across different locations.
+To be more specific, the book compares the metrics used to summarise the health status of a population across different locations.
 It tests prediction levels using key models.
-The initial tools are {tidymodels} and {INLA} for modelling, but other machine learning packages like {mlr3} and {caret} are also tested as alternative tools.
+The initial tools are {tidymodels}

 A focus on the impact of recent infectious disease outbreaks, such as SARS-Covid19, on the state of health of the population, will be provided along with the most affected locations to compare results of both deterministic and stochastic (Bayesian) models.
 Risk factor analysis is another important aspect covered in this book.
 It aims at identifying connections that could lead to an increase in the number of DALYs for specific populations.
 Additionally, it looks at providing suggestions for public health policy and practice3.